A Personal Letter to Educators and Older Students

 Here’s #USvsHate’s plan.

-To get us rolling, we asked 20 teacher-support organizations to share favorite lessons for deep “inclusion.”
-The #USvsHate lessons they offered help us consider how to stand up when people are explicitly cruel to others (like shouting slurs) and as people experience ongoing hurt in schools or society.
+To get us rolling, we asked nearly 20 teacher-support organizations to share favorite lessons for deep “inclusion.”
+The #USvsHate lessons they offered for creating inclusive school communities help us build our friendships, learn about other people’s experiences, fight stereotypes, and tackle key issues of empathy, allyship, and in-school “bullying.”
 The lessons tap our emotions as well as our brains.
-They help us build our friendships, learn about other people’s experiences, and tackle key issues of empathy, allyship, and in-school “bullying.”
+They help us consider how to stand up when people are explicitly cruel to others (like shouting slurs) and as people experience ongoing hurt in schools or society.

-But our message isn’t just to “be nicer” to each other in school or to “stop bullying.”
-Our lessons also get us learning about historic and current forms of “hate” treating people as “less than” in our society.
-We want this project to be a portal to adults and youth learning together over time about the society around us, the hateful scripts society puts in our heads, the unequal access to resources people have experienced, and all the experiences and diversity that make us US.
+Our message isn’t just to “be nicer” to each other in school.
+We want this project to be a portal to adults and youth learning together over time about the society around us, the false notions about inferiority and superiority that society puts in our heads, the unequal access to resources people have experienced, and all the experiences and diversity that make us US.
+Our lessons on specific forms of hate, bias, and inequality also help us learn about and address historic and current habits of treating specific “groups” as “less than” in our society.

 So, we’ve designed this whole website to lead to more learning.
 We link you repeatedly to the broader resources of Teaching Tolerance and all the organizations represented here.
 We flag pre-and post-lesson learning experiences you might find useful.
 We share Teacher Stories of educators’ journeys with particular lessons.
-We offer a large section of Professional Resources, including tools supporting classroom dialogue and school anti-hate activity overall.
+We offer a large section of Professional Resources, including tools supporting classroom dialogue and links to other schoolwide programs.

 And while you might just try one lesson, #USvsHate teachers say that for deepest results, they are combining multiple #USvsHate activities with ongoing efforts to learn in their classrooms, clubs, and advisories.
 Many teachers are planning to enter all three contests this year!

-Finally, here are some #USvsHate Principles guiding this work. #USvsHate lessons and activities get us fighting hate by putting these Principles into action.
-The Principles combine ideas from Teaching Tolerance’s Social Justice Standards with two books I’ve created, Everyday Antiracism and Schooltalk:
+Finally, here are some #USvsHate Principles guiding this work for me personally.
+The Principles combine ideas from Teaching Tolerance’s Social Justice Standards with two books I’ve created, Everyday Antiracism and Schooltalk.
+The Principles convey that publicly rejecting “hate” jumpstarts much deeper proactive work to value all people from all communities:

 ● We reject false ideas about “inferior” and “superior” people.
 Every person and each community is equally valuable and deserving of respect.
 We can be proud of whoever we are without putting anyone else down!
 (Identity)